 Murals by City Year Los Angeles

-Supporters of City Year Los Angeles painted over a dozen murals around campus in December 2013.
+Supporters of City Year Los Angeles painted more than a dozen murals around campus in December 2013.
 The murals brought both color and inspiration to our campus.
 They reflect the culture and environment of the campus community.
 City Year is a national, education-focused, nonprofit organization founded in 1988 that partners with public schools and teachers to help keep students in school and on track to succeed.

 Sculptures by Morris Squire